Purpose of this Notice

 - Your contact information (address, telephone, email);

-- Details of your session and paper proposals, including any withdrawals from the IMC;
+- Details of your current and past session and paper proposals, including any withdrawals from the IMC;

 - Details regarding your registration, accommodation, meal, event, and excursion bookings, or cancellations;

 - Names of friends or family members who will accompany you to the IMC;

 - Forms of identification, such as passports or student ID cards, to confirm you are entitled to concessionary registration fees or bursaries;